Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Introduction

 General Hawkes and AR processes have very similar structures, see \eqref{eq1.1} and \eqref{eq1.5}.
-So it is easy to combine them.
+This structural similarity naturally suggests combining them.
 For this purpose we add cross interaction terms in the intensity equation and in the AR equation, leading to the following system of equations.